lukasaron/data-discogs/README.md

-# Discogs Parser
+# Data Discogs Parser

-Discogs Parser introduces a way to categorize XML data dumps from Discogs [https://data.discogs.com/].
+Data Discogs Parser introduces a way to categorize XML data dumps from Discogs [https://data.discogs.com/].

 The intention of using this parser is a library, which means there is not an executable part provided.
 The project has no other dependencies than the Golang language itself.